EmanuelTabian/rideshare-copilot-backend/README.md

 ## Description

+This app facilitates seamless data flow within the [**Rideshare Copilot V2 app**](https://www.rideshare-copilot.eu/).
+For more information, visit [frontend app repository](https://github.com/EmanuelTabian/rideshare-copilot-v2).

-This app facilitates seamless data flow within the Rideshare Copilot V2 application.
-It manages user data, file storage, car rental listings, and calculator entries, while providing services to handle database interactions (GET, POST, PUT, DELETE).
-Additionally, it supports the generation of presigned URLs for secure image uploads to an AWS S3 bucket
+- It manages user data, file storage, car rental listing, and calculator entries, while providing services to handle database interactions (`GET, POST, PUT, DELETE`).
+- Additionally, it supports the generation of presigned URLs for secure image uploads to an AWS S3 bucket.

 ## Overview

-Django-based platform designed to manage user authentication and database interactions via PostgreSQL.
-The project contains a wide range of functionalities including user, car rental posts, and earnings calculations interaction, along with customizable user settings.
-The backend architecture ensures smooth, efficient operations for the Rideshare Copilot V2 app, supporting both data storage and real-time interactions with external services like AWS S3 for media management.It also provides admin access, with management capabilities through Django admin site.
+Django-based platform designed to manage user **authentication** and database interactions via **PostgreSQL**.
+The project contains a wide range of functionalities including, car **rental/sell posts**, and **earnings calculations**, along with customizable user **settings**.

+- The backend architecture ensures smooth, efficient operations for the [**Rideshare Copilot V2 app**](https://www.rideshare-copilot.eu/), supporting both data storage and real-time interactions with external services like **AWS S3** for media management.
+- It also provides admin access, with management capabilities through **Django admin site**.

 ## Table of Contents